-Hope you enjoyed Denver Comic Con 2016.
-Get your costumes ready for next year's premier pop-culture fan experience in The Mile High City.
-Please check back for the 2017 dates.
+Get your costumes ready for the premier pop-culture fan experience in The Mile High City.
+Denver Comic Con takes place June 15-17, 2018.

-Denver Comic Con (DCC) is a three-day, family-friendly fan convention featuring the best in comics, along with popular sci-fi and fantasy TV shows, movies, Japanese animation, cosplay (fan-created costumes and costumed skits), toys, gaming and celebrity panel presentations.
-To buy tickets, see DCC's website.
+Denver Comic Con (DCC) is a three-day, family-friendly fan convention that takes place at the Colorado Convention Center from June 15 to 17, 2018.
+The event features the best in comics, along with popular sci-fi and fantasy TV shows, movies, Japanese animation, cosplay (fan-created costumes and costumed skits), toys, gaming and celebrity panel presentations.
+To buy tickets, visit DCC's website.

 IT'S HULKING HUGE

 In 2012, Denver Comic Con's inaugural year, attendance reached 27,700.
 The following year attendance jumped to 61,000, and earned DCC Best Fan Convention by Westword.
-In 2015, a record 101,500 attendees made it to DCC, many dressed for the occasion.
+By 2017, a record 115,000 attendees made it to DCC, many dressed for the occasion.

 YOU CAN LITERALLY TASTE IT